shriyashukla2004/Demand-Forecasting-Using-Hierarchical-Time-Series-Forecasting-/README.md

 **📊 Key Results**

-- Generated 28-day ahead forecasts for all hierarchy levels.
+- Generated yearly forecasts for all hierarchy levels for 2013 & 2014.

 - MinT reconciliation improved forecast accuracy by 12–18% compared to base forecasts.

-- Large outlets showed stronger forecast stability, while smaller outlets had higher variance.

 - Provided actionable insights for demand planning and inventory optimization.